JupiterOne/jupiterone-client-nodejs/examples/sync-api/README.md

 # TL;DR

-If you want to form a relationship with a `_key`, you must include the `_source` and `_scope` of the entity that already exists in the graph.
+If you want to form a relationship using a `_key`, you must include the `_source` and `_scope` of the entity that already exists in the graph.

-Assuming that the entity you are uploading is the `to` and the entity that you are forming a relationship already exists in the graph and therefore is the `from`:
+Assuming that the entity you are uploading is the `to` and the entity that you are forming a relationship with already exists in the graph and therefore is the `from`:

 This will _NOT_ work: